-Commissioned by the National Assembly for Wales, 'Many Voices, One Nation' forms part of the programme of events and activities throughout 2019 to mark the first 20 years of devolution in Wales.
+Commissioned by the National Assembly for Wales, the exhibition forms part of the programme of events and activities throughout 2019 to mark the first 20 years of devolution in Wales.

 The 1956 Hungarian Uprising saw 20,000 migrants enter the UK, fleeing hostile conditions after the revolution was crushed by Soviet forces.
 Many came to Wales, and 96 were to call Pontypridd their new home, one being Luce's grandfather.
 Nearly 65 years later, a new wave of Eritrean refugees are fleeing violence from an oppressive regime, circumstances similarly out of their control.
 Many have again been welcomed by Wales.
 Through the process of taking photographs, collating archival footage, and recording interviews, the artists present a narrative that reflects the experiences of Hungarian migrants in Wales; a tale of warmth, assimilation and hard work.
 Alongside this they have photographed the newly formed Eritrean communities, who are now hoping for the same.
 The project promotes the welcoming nature of Wales, celebrates the diversity of Welsh people, and shares the hopes and aspirations of the future families of Wales.

 For Many Voices, One Nation, Bowes has produced a series of portraits in moonlight of a hill farming community in Radnorshire.
 The tenant farmers of the Elan Estate in the Elan and Claerwen Valleys keep sheep on the open hill, which they gather with their neighbours, often on horseback, forming a close community and passing down a traditional way of life.